sekarinotan/cordova-sqlite-storage/README.md

 - Non-standard encoding of emojis and other 4-byte UTF-8 characters on Android pre-6.0 with default Android NDK implementation ref: [storesafe/cordova-sqlite-storage#564](https://github.com/storesafe/cordova-sqlite-storage/issues/564) (this is not an issue when using the `androidDatabaseProvider: 'system'` setting)
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [storesafe/cordova-sqlite-storage#551](https://github.com/storesafe/cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android with use of the `androidDatabaseProvider: 'system'` setting.
-- Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [storesafe / cordova-sqlite-evcore-extbuild-free](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)
+- Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)
 - Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS ref: [storesafe/cordova-sqlite-storage#405](https://github.com/storesafe/cordova-sqlite-storage/issues/405)
 - A stability issue was reported on the iOS platform version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [storesafe/cordova-sqlite-storage#196](https://github.com/storesafe/cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
+- XXX TBD ???: SQL errors are reported with an INCORRECT error code (0) on browser and Windows ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539).
+In certain cases SQL errors are also reported with error code 0 on Android in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`).
-- SQL errors are reported with incorrect & inconsistent error message on Windows - missing actual error info ref: [storesafe/cordova-sqlite-storage#539](https://github.com/storesafe/cordova-sqlite-storage/issues/539).
+- SQL errors are reported with incorrect & inconsistent error message _on browser and Windows_ - missing actual error info ref: [storesafe/cordova-sqlite-storage#539](https://github.com/storesafe/cordova-sqlite-storage/issues/539).
 - Close/delete database bugs described below.
+- `PRAGMA database_list` reports nonsense database file name on browser platform.
 - When a database is opened and deleted without closing, the iOS/macOS platform version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS platform version).